-Keith Urban And Carrie Underwood To Play ‘The Fighter’ At ACM Awards
+Keith Urban And Carrie Underwood To Perform ‘The Fighter’ At ACM Awards

-Country stars Keith Urban and Carrie Underwood will be playing the duet “The Fighter” at the 52nd annual ACM awards, according to Rolling Stone.
+Country stars Keith Urban and Carrie Underwood will be performing the duet “The Fighter” at the 52nd annual ACM awards, according to Rolling Stone.

 The song was originally released earlier this year as the fifth single from Urban’s Ripcord album.
 Ripcord has been a big success for Urban and also features the hit singles “John Cougar, John Deere, John 3:16,” “Break on Me,” “Wasted Time,” and “Blue Ain’t Your Color.”

-Per Billboard, the first time that Urban and Underwood played the “pop-heavy country hit” together was early last December in Wellington, New Zealand.
+Per Billboard, the first time that Urban and Underwood performed the “pop-heavy country hit” together was early last December in Wellington, New Zealand.
 As the Inquisitr has previously reported, Urban and Underwood also teamed up to perform the song at the 59th Annual Grammy Awards this past February.
 Though the song has been quite popular, it has received criticism from some for apparently straying too far away from traditional sounding country music.

 Wait a second, #TheFighter is about @KeithUrban‘s wife? https://t.co/c00gGGcqiw